Saudi Prince Alwaleed's Net Worth Down 60% From 2014 Peak

 After being arrested and imprisoned by Saudi police during Saudi Prince Mohammad bin Salman's

-corruption crackdown cash grab late last year, Prince Alwaleed bin Talal, Saudi Arabia's richest man, was finally released (after reportedly being tortured and beaten) in January, having signed an agreement that would allow him to do more about freely.
+corruption crackdown cash grab late last year, Prince Alwaleed bin Talal, Saudi Arabia's richest man, was finally released (after reportedly being tortured and beaten) in January, having signed an agreement allowing him to function more or less autonomously.

 But his freedom didn't come cheap.